siavashk/siavashk.github.io/_posts/2017-3-31-coherent-point-drift.md

 Points that are closer than a radius of \\(r=0.2\\) would confident matches, and we would assign a correspondence confidence of \\(p=1.0\\) to them.
 Pairs such as \\(\left\(X1, Y1\right\)\\) and \\(\left\(X2, Y2\right\)\\) pairs have a distance between \\(r=0.2\\) and \\(r=0.4\\) units are probable but not confident matches, so we could assign a probability of \\(p=0.5\\) to them.
 Beyond this, there is probably no correspondence, so our probability would drop to zero.

 Even though this approach is quite simple, it provides two distinct advantages.
 First, it allows us to assign correspondences so that we can solve the registration as a Procrustes problem.
-Furthermore, it also allows us to weigh the loss functional in the Procrustes problem according to the correspondence probability.
+Furthermore, it also allows us to weigh the loss functional according to the correspondence probability.
 <br>
 ![Point Cloud Correspondences](../notebooks/coherent-point-drift/registration1_files/registration1_2_0.png)<br/>